University of Queensland Rugby Club

-Past players including Norbert Byrne, David Crombie, Dick Marks, Leo Williams (rugby union) and David Usasz have also made a mark on the game with their time served on the Boards of the Queensland Rugby Union and/or the Australian Rugby Union whilst Steve Wilson is a current member of the QRU Board having joined in March 2006.
+Past players including Norbert Byrne, David Crombie, Dick Marks, Leo Williams and David Usasz have also made a mark on the game with their time served on the Boards of the Queensland Rugby Union and/or the Australian Rugby Union whilst Steve Wilson is a current member of the QRU Board having joined in March 2006.

 The club is located on The University of Queensland St Lucia campus where it has its own Clubhouse and the use of three illuminated fields.
 The club is administered by a committee of honorary members who are assisted by full-time staff and coaches.

 The club's players were available for selection to the now defunct Australian Rugby Championship franchise Ballymore Tornadoes.